cissagatto/SimilaritiesMultiLabel/README.md

-# Similarities MultiLabel
+# Compute Similarities Matrices for MultiLabel Classification
 This code is part of my PhD research at PPG-CC/DC/UFSCar.
-The aim is to compute label similarities measures for multilabel classification using only the label space!
+The aim is to compute similarities measures for multilabel classification using only the label space!

 ## How to cite
-@misc{Gatto2022, author = {Gatto, E. C.}, title = {Compute Similarities Measures for Multi-Label Problems}, year = {2022}, publisher = {GitHub}, journal = {GitHub repository}, howpublished = {\url{https://github.com/cissagatto/SimilaritiesMeasuresMultiLabel}}}
+@misc{Gatto2023, author = {Gatto, E. C.}, title = {Compute Similarities Measures for Multi-Label Classification}, year = {2023}, publisher = {GitHub}, journal = {GitHub repository}, howpublished = {\url{https://github.com/cissagatto/SimilaritiesMultiLabel}}}

 ## Source Code
 This code source is composed of the project R to be used in RStudio IDE and also the following scripts R: